molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 This is of immense importance for automated testing.
 In our test, we can decide how to deal with a dependency:

 - We can either provide an **original**, fully-functional implementation.
 In this case, we are writing an [integration test](#integration-tests) that includes direct and indirect dependencies.
-- Or we provide a **fake** implementation, also called **mock**, that does not have side effects.
+- Or we provide a **fake** implementation, also called *mock*, that does not have side effects.
 In this case, we are writing a [unit test](#unit-tests) that tries to test the application part in _isolation_.

 A large portion of the time spent while writing tests is spent on decoupling an application part from its dependencies.
-This guide will teach you how to set up the test environment, isolate an application part and to reconnect it with equivalent mock objects.
+This guide will teach you how to set up the test environment, isolate an application part and reconnect it with equivalent fake objects.

 ### Angular’s testing tools